LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/plot_utils.md

 - fitfunc: an object of type CloudFitter (see src/cloudfitters)
   or any other object that implements a pdf(points) method
 - logprob: boolean whether to plot log probability or normal probability
+- clipprob: boolean whether to replace +- inf values by (non-inf) max and min
 - onlycontour: a boolean whether to draw only the fit or include the data points
 - xlims and ylims: tuples of (low,high)
   note: can be an integer, in which case the range will be determined automatically